 Eliminate, automate and delegate are three essential cost optimization strategies in connection with business processes.
 Think of strategy as the things we need to do to optimize costs and tactics as how we are going to do it.
-There are typically multiple, often many, tactics to achieve a strategy.
+There are typically multiple tactics to achieve a cost optimization strategy.

 Presented below are the three essential cost optimization strategies and supporting tactics.

-Question #2 in my Five Essential Business Analysis Question Framework (see my blog post “The Five Essential Business Analysis Questions for BPR.”) is: “What are the things that you are currently doing, that you do not need to be doing [because they do not add value but incur cost] and we should simply stop doing if we could?”
+Question #2 in my Five Essential Business Analysis Question Framework (see my blog post “The Five Essential Business Analysis Questions for BPR”) is: “What are the things that you are currently doing, that you do not need to be doing [because they do not add value but incur cost] and we should simply stop doing if you could?”

 Just ask your Subject Matter Experts (SMEs) and hands-on staff that question – and then just listen.
-All SMEs and hands-on staff are very busy, they are clearly aware of non-value-adding work that they are doing, and they are happy to identify it for you and tell you all about it.
+All SMEs and hands-on staff are very busy.
+They are clearly aware of non-value-adding work activities and tasks that they are doing, and they are happy to identify them and tell you all about it.
 Also see my blog post Lean: Getting Early Wins from BPM.

 Our job as business analysts is to: